glutanimate/frozen-fields/README.md

 *Frozen Fields* is the brainchild of Tiago Barroso.
 All credit for coming up with this fantastic add-on goes to him.

+The present fork and update to Anki 2.1 was made possible through the kind support of a fellow Anki user who would like to remain anonymous.

 This program is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.